isomerpages/gb-assist/pages/solutionrepo/solution1374.md

 ---
-title: COVID-19 Support Intelli-Temperature Attendance System Version 1.0.3-Package C (On-Premise - 3 units)
+title: Qashier Smart Terminal-Package C (Basic)
 permalink: /productivity-solutions-grant/solutionrepo/solution1374
 ---

 #### Description

-Intelli-Temperature Attendance System is a solution that combines non-contact temperature screening, facial recogntion and face mask detection.
-The solution can optionally be integrated with a door access system (Integration is not within scope).
-It also integrates with SafeEntry for companies to automatically submit "check-ins" for their employees upon going to work.
+Qashier provides smart point-of-sale (POS) solutions to help small merchants digitise their businesses.
+Qashier's flagship product is the Qashier Smart Terminal, a connected, multi-purpose device that combines a payments hub, cloud-based POS software, and a proprietary app store in one uniquely designed device.
+Qashier enables merchants to manage entire stores with just one terminal on the counter.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Anewtech_Systems_Annex_3_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Qashier_Annex_3_CR_wef_5_Oct_2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria